ncats/translator-workflows/Green_CQs/GreenTeam_Endotype_Data_Documentation/README.md

 post_ed ~ inout_cd + pre_ed + sex_cd + race_cd + age + icd + despm_yda + deso_7da

 **Output**

+Output identifies an opaque id for a class within the endotype classification scheme

+The final output is a list of ‘endotypes’, their descriptions, evidence in support of the endotype assertions, and associated time intervals

 Endotype classifications: